What is hazardous waste?

 Check your garden periodically for any containers of pesticides which might be forgotten after trying to kill the insects that bother you.
 It’s preferable to clean your garden from time to time and remove any suspicious items that might be toxic.

 How to get rid of the hazardous waste at your home?

 Throwing such items in your trash bin or in the sewer drain is a huge mistake too so is to remove their labels.
 The instructions on the back of the label must be read before usage at any cost.

-Usually municipalities and local governments take the responsibility to collect HHW (household hazardous waste) on certain days.
+Usually, municipalities and local governments take the responsibility to collect HHW (household hazardous waste) on certain days.
 It’s important to note that this type of rubbish has to be collected separately from anything else.
-There is also a possibility to have a permanent collection center close to your home which have exchange areas for unused paints or leftovers of it, pesticides, cleaning products etc.
+There is also a possibility to have a permanent collection centre close to your home which has exchange areas for unused paints or leftovers of it, pesticides, cleaning products etc.

 Another pivotal advice is to take into consideration that most rubbish removal in London companies like Rubbish Begone do not deal with hazardous waste.
 Always check on their website if they offer this as an addition to their service.